 Disclosure: some of the links below are affiliate links.
 If you purchase a linked item, I will made a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.

 For me, the perfect combination was from London Fog (I actually bought them on Amazon - how awesome is that?).
-It’s cute, it’s British and tweedy, it zips, it’s reasonably priced, and it can lie on the floor with the flap open against the wall.
+It’s cute, it’s tweedy, it zips, it’s reasonably priced, and it can lie on the floor with the flap open against the wall.
 Additionally, there’s a gorgeous cabin bag that solves that “double roller” problem - it has a pouch on the back that fits perfectly onto the matching rolling bag.

 So, I ended up with three new pieces of luggage: the largest bag (to be checked - it's the largest size allowed on many airlines without additional charges, so keep an eye on that), the middle sized bag that can be carried on (which I will use for domestic trips where I'm not checking a bag), and the cabin bag, which I can use as my carry-on, along with my purse, for international trips.